Information and guidance on which type of VISA will be required for the Summer School.

 What documents do I need to submit?

-More detailed information can be found at Warwick's Immigration Service website under the heading, "What documents do I need to apply for a Short-term Student visa?"
-We strongly recommend you read this page thoroughly before applying for your visa to eliminate any chance of visa refusal.
+We strongly recommend you read the above page thoroughly before applying for your visa to eliminate any chance of visa refusal.

-How long will it take for my visa invitation letter to arrive?
+How long will it take for my visa support letter to arrive?

-Depending on where you live, your visa letter can take up to 2 weeks to arrive.
-Letters are sent out via DHL recorded delivery.
+Depending on where you live, your visa letter can take up to three weeks to arrive.
+Letters are also sent out electronically for you to attach with your online application.

 What if my visa is refused?